-This is an awesome document lot of ARTHUR WOODHOUSE, ESQ, C.B.E. who held several posts as British Consul.
-It’s quite unusual to find such documents all related to one Consul and this makes this document lot special.
+This is a remarkable document lot of ARTHUR WOODHOUSE, ESQ, C.B.E., who held several posts as British Consul.
+It’s quite unusual to find such documents all related to one Consul, and this makes this document lot special.

 (for the Island Saint Pierre and Miquelon signed by French President Armand Fallières)

-- 1 British appointment certificate, Consul Gothenburg, signed King George V
+- One British appointment certificate, Consul Gothenburg, signed King George V

 (Foreign Office 1911, Letter 1921 UK Ambassador Sweden, Certificate of CBE)

-Total of 9 documents and all are in great condition (the pedigree has some small corner damage).
-King George’s appointment certificate is huge & representative!
+A total of nine papers and all are in excellent condition (the lineage has some small corner damage).
+King George’s appointment certificate is vast & representative!

 Thanks to my fellow collector Albert V. for translating the Russian part and for the additional information on his biography